RickCraig/localmodel/README.md

 LocalModel allows you to use a simple model structure to utilise localstorage.
 Its based loosely on the basic functionality of [Mongoose for node](http://mongoosejs.com/).

+Note: Be aware that Web storage is limited in size, for more details see: https://en.wikipedia.org/wiki/Web_storage

 ## Status
 This library is currently ready for use.
 Feedback is welcomed, please leave an issue if you find any bugs, or have any suggestions that will improve the library.